Ice Fishing Calories Burned Calculator

 How does body weight affect calories burned during ice fishing?

 Body weight significantly impacts calorie burn during ice fishing.
-A 120-lb person burns about 54 calories in 30 minutes, while a 250-lb person burns approximately 113 calories in the same time.
+At the selected MET value of 2, a 120-lb person burns about 57 calories in 30 minutes, while a 250-lb person burns approximately 119 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does ice fishing work?